High-Resolution 10x Visium Spatial Transcriptomics Services

 Background

 White adipose tissue (WAT) regulates energy balance through lipid storage and secretion of factors.
 Its plasticity involves various cell types, with healthy WAT expansion needing vascularity, adipocyte formation, and immune responses, while unhealthy WAT shows hypertrophy and chronic inflammation, leading to metabolic diseases.
-Spatial transcriptomics combined with single-cell RNA sequencing has identified three distinct adipocyte populations in human WAT, each with different insulin responses, highlighting the importance of adipocyte heterogeneity in insulin sensitivity.
+Spatial transcriptomics combined with single-cell RNA sequencing has identified three distinct adipocyte populations in human WAT, each with different hormonal responses, highlighting the importance of adipocyte heterogeneity in hormonal sensitivity.

 Materials & Methods